-Unless you are a cash buyer, it is important to have pre-approved finance (finance subject to valuation), so you can move forward once a suitable property is found.
+Unless you are a cash buyer, it’s essential to have pre-approved finance (finance subject to valuation), so you can move forward once you find a suitable property.
 You should not enter a contract without formal finance approval or a special condition allowing you to rescind (cancel) the contract within a reasonable time if finance is not approved.

 Most standard contracts include optional provisions making the purchase subject to formal finance approval, satisfactory pest and building reports and / or the issue of a pool safety certificate.
-A contract should be reviewed to ensure it is compliant with statutory requirements and includes rescission terms necessary for your protection.
+A contract should be reviewed to ensure it is compliant with statutory requirements, dispute resolution procedures and includes rescission terms necessary for your protection.

 When you are comfortable with the property and conditions, and finance is formally approved, contracts may be signed and exchanged.
 The deposit will need to be paid to the agent or seller’s legal representative and immediate insurance cover for the property should be organised.

-Generally, buyers purchasing a residential home have statutory cooling-off rights allowing them to rescind the purchase within five business days of receiving the signed exchanged contract.
-In this case, a buyer avoids any obligations under the contract but will forfeit 0.25% of the purchase price even if a Deposit has not been paid.
+Buyers purchasing a residential home typically have statutory cooling-off rights allowing them to rescind the purchase within five business days of receiving the signed exchanged contract.
+In this case, a buyer avoids any obligations under the contract but will forfeit 0.25% of the purchase price even if a deposit has not been paid.
 Cooling-off rights do not apply in some circumstances, such as purchasing under auction conditions, or may be waived or shortened by agreement.

 The first step in selling your property is to understand your legal obligations and have a contract prepared that meets the prescribed disclosure requirements.
 Incomplete or incorrectly prepared contracts can lead to confusion or may enable a buyer to pull out of the sale, so it is important to have everything in place from the start.